-Amongst those nineteen boxes of papers and 22 roles of microfilm, each with about two thousand sheets of paper, I found the what I was looking for!
+Amongst those nineteen boxes of papers and 22 rolls of microfilm, each with about two thousand sheets of paper, I found what I was looking for!

-Rather than co-author and academic paper with a biblical scholar, along with Ed, I decided to write another book using the discoveries from the archives as a starting point.
-The book has no title yet, but I do have the sketch of an outline.
-If you have seen my presentation, you will know I am a fan of writing on big sheets of paper!
+Rather than co-author an academic paper with a biblical scholar, I decided to write another book using the discoveries from the archives as a starting point.
+The book Forging a Sacred Weapon: How the Bible became Anti-Gay will be published in EWinter 2024

-I will include the beginnings of patriarchy (another topic I’ve been thinking about deeply for a year), the context of the translations of ancient and modern Bibles in relation to the Scriptures referring to same-sex behavior.
-Where applicable, the information will be set against a backdrop of what was known about human sexuality, procreation and the roles of men and women.
+I will include the beginnings of patriarchy (another topic I’ve been thinking about deeply for a year) and the context of the translations of ancient and modern Bibles in relation to the Scriptures referring to same-sex behavior.
+Where applicable, the information will be set against a backdrop of what was known about human sexuality, procreation, and the roles of men and women.
 I will also include a history or the understanding of human sexuality from the 1860s to 1970 in great detail.
-Also in the mix of influences, I will look at both the LGBTQ civil rights movement and the merger of conservative religion and politics.
+Also, in the mix of influences, I will look at both the LGBTQ civil rights movement and the merger of conservative religion and politics.

-I covered some of this in detail in my first book, Walking the Bridgeless Canyon, and will only cover what is necessary in this book to offer needed background.
+I covered some of this in detail in my first book, Walking the Bridgeless Canyon, and will only cover what is necessary for this book to offer the needed background.

-Look for the accompanying documentary "1946" in early 2022 produced by Rocky Roggio.
+Look for the accompanying documentary 1946: The Translation That Shifted a Culture in early 2023 produced by Rocky Roggio.

 As we all know, sometimes it takes a village.